 When diagnosing a heart murmur in a child, the doctor may first ask questions about the family’s health history, and whether or not the child often exhibits symptoms like dizziness or pain in the chest.
 Some of the other symptoms your child may exhibit when they are experiencing a heart murmur include bluish skin color, distended neck veins, fainting, liver enlargement, swelling or weight gain.

 The doctor will also consider whether the murmur occurs when the heart is resting or contracting, if it lasts through the heartbeat, when it is the loudest, and if it changes as the child moves.
 Sometimes, the doctor will order an X-ray to see if the child’s heart appears to be larger than normal, or an EKG may be performed to measure the electrical activity of the heart.
+An echocardiogram might also need to be performed.
 From there, it can be determined whether the heart murmur is a result of a congenital heart defect and requires further medical attention.

 Treatment of Heart Murmurs in Children

 Some children may require heart murmur treatment such as cardiac surgery to fix damage to a heart valve, patch a hole in the heart, or stretch a blood vessel that is too narrow.
 In other cases, heart murmurs are not a serious problem, and the child can still run, jump, play and live an active, healthy life without needing heart murmur treatment